michaeleisel/zld/README.md

 ### Caching

 By default, `zld` stores some metadata in `/tmp/zld-...` to speed things up.
 This is the first step towards making `zld` a truly incremental linker.
 Currently, the only things that are stored are object file and library names.
-You can disable all caching with `-Wl,-zld-no_cache`.

 ### Why is it faster?